-HUC 298 HEALTH UNIT COORDINATOR CLINICAL
+HUC 137 HEALTH UNIT CORRDINATING LAB AND CLINICAL

-This course provides the HUC/PCT students the opportunity to apply the skills and knowledge obtained from the classroom environment to the clinical setting while under the guidance of a preceptor and the course instructor.
-PREREQUISITE: HUC101 INTRODUCTION TO HEALTH UNIT COORDINATING, HUC135 HEALTH UNIT COORDINATING PROCEDURES, HUC140 HEALTH UNIT COORDINATING LAB, CPR Card
+In the laboratory portion, the student utilizes knowledge and practices health unit coordinating skills and procedures in a simulated work environment.
+The clinical element of this course provides the HUC/PCT students the opportunity to apply the skills and knowledge obtained from the classroom environment to the clinical setting while under the guidance of a preceptor and the course instructor.
+PREREQUISITES: HUC101 INTRODUCTION TO HEALTH UNIT COORDINATING.